Tejal A. Desai

-In January of 2022, she was appointed the dean of Brown University’s School of Engineering.
+In January 2022, she was appointed the dean of Brown University’s School of Engineering.
 She succeeded inaugural dean, Lawrence Larson in September 2022.

 Early life and education

-Desai was born on June 3, 1972 in Huntington Beach, California to Indian parents.
+Desai was born on June 3, 1972, in Huntington Beach, California, to Indian parents.
 She spent most of her childhood in Santa Barbara, California.
 Desai attended Brown University, which allowed her to pursue both liberal arts courses as well as undergraduate courses in biomedical engineering.
 She received a Sc.
 B. from Brown in biomedical engineering in 1994.
 In 1998 she graduated with a Ph.D. from the joint UCSF/UC Berkeley Bioengineering department, advised by Mauro Ferrari.